-For the ongoing extended follow-up to be undertaken in UK participants only, the main outcomes of interest will be as listed above.
-An updated data analysis plan for this extended follow-up will be published on the trial website in advance of any further analyses being undertaken.
-Subsequent analyses will be planned when median follow-up is at least 10 years (with further analyses possible at around 20 years of median follow-up).
+For the extended follow-up beyond 2019, to be undertaken in UK participants only, the main outcomes of interest will be as listed above.
+Updated data analysis plans for this extended follow-up will be published on the trial website in advance of any further analyses being undertaken.
+Analyses will be conducted when the median post-randomisation follow-up is at least 10 years (the 'UK10FU' study), with further analyses possible at around 20 years of median post-randomisation follow-up, ending in 2034 (the 'UK20FU' study).

-2.4.
+1.4.
 Study duration and anticipated number of clinical events